datacamp-content-public/Application-Apache-Spark-Data-Analytics/slides/chapter_1_f27002a697cdfa6ca618dc6e2f69c53e.md

 `@script`
-Create a variable of type `str` containing a SQL query that gives the word sequences of length two from the `df2` table.
+Create a variable of type `str` containing a window function SQL query that gives the word sequences of length two from the `df2` table.
 Each row of the result should contain the word of a corresponding row in the `df2` in a column called `w1`, and the word from the following row in a column called `w2`.
+Get the value of the `w2` field using the `lead` operation, and an `over` clause ordered by the `id` field.

 Run this query using the SparkSession object `spark` and display its result.